loicdescotte/loicdescotte.github.io/_posts/2017-01-22-spark2-datasets-type-safety.md

   val wordCount = wordDF.groupBy(lower($"word")).count
   ```

-  The drawback is that you loose the type information and the  name, so you need to use columns names as strings, which can be error prone.
+  The drawback is that you loose the type information and the field names, so you need to use columns names as strings, which can be error-prone.
   Also, my personal opinion for this kind of example is that map/flatMap operations are easier to read.

   With datasets, you have a mix of RDD and dataframes, with an high level API while retaining some type information :